Local utility office

 Authority

-Nashville publishes an authority-backed hauler or preferred-pumper registry for grease service.
+Nashville publishes an official hauler or preferred-pumper registry for grease service.

 Proof on site